Explaining the bid and ask price in the foreign exchange market

 Who benefits from a large bid ask price in Forex?

 Spreads reflect the difference between the bidding and asking prices of assets.
-Spreads are a naturally occurring phenomenon and when brokers offer spread free accounts, nobody benefits from high spreads.
+Spreads are a naturally occurring phenomenon and when brokers offer spread-free accounts, nobody benefits from high spreads.
 However, some brokers have spread markups, which means that in addition to market spreads, traders pay trading fees to their broker.
-Some brokers, that do not have spread markups, have commissions.
-Large spreads are typically found in low liquidity markets such as exotic pairs and during low liquidity trading sessions, such as Tokyo and Sydney sessions.
-To avoid large spreads, it's recommended to trade major pairs and during London and New York trading hours.
+Some brokers that do not have spread markups, charge commissions.
+Large spreads are typically found in low liquidity markets such as exotic pairs and during low liquidity trading sessions, such as the Tokyo and Sydney sessions.
+To avoid large spreads, it's recommended to trade major pairs during London and New York trading hours.

 In trading, there are two elements that constitute the whole price negotiation process: the bid and ask in Forex.